staticninja/IDS6938-SimulationTechniques/Homework2/Readme.md

 #### Monte Carlo

 <pre>Transition Matrix: In a simulation of 500 games the modal number of moves is 28.
-Snakes & Ladders: In a simulation of 500 gmaes the modal numer of muves is 18.
 </pre>

 ### (c)